Article updated on July 28, 2025

 Pin this article for later!

-The Belly of the Beast [CBD]
+The Belly of the Beast [District Six]

 Close to the District 6 Museum, the industrial-yet-sophisticated venue provides a trendy and intimate dining experience for the ones in the know.
 The Belly of the Beast is born from the passion for gastronomy of South African chefs Neil Swart and Anouchka Horn.
 After years working at traditional restaurants, the chefs dreamt of running an eatery where they could fully focus on the dishes they curate only for a few people.